What Campervan or Motorhome to Choose for New Zealand

 Renting or buying a campervan (or sleeping in your car) is a good way to travel New Zealand for a number of reasons:

-- Freedom you’re not limited by bus routes
+- Freedom – you’re not limited by bus routes

-- Protect yourself from the elements shelter yourself in a sturdy campervan instead of a tent
+- Protect yourself from the elements – shelter yourself in a sturdy campervan instead of a tent

-- Experience the outdoors go to campsites in the wilderness
+- Experience the outdoors – go to campsites in the wilderness

-Sleeping in Your Car (Campercar)
+The Advantages of Sleeping in Your Car

 Although campercars are a cheaper option in terms of the cost of renting/buying and fuel price, you will need to rely on more facilities from hostels, campsites and holiday parks.
 This is also a more favourable choice if only travelling by yourself or one other person.
-If two of you are travelling, make sure you like each other enough to spend time in a metal box together.
+If two of you are travelling, make sure you like each other enough to spend time in a small metal box together.

 Some backpackers also prefer this option because it is easier to drive a car than a campervan.
 Especially, for those who have had to make the transition to driving on the left side of the road.